-Retained earnings are the profits that the Company has earned till date, less any transfers to general reserve, dividends or other
+Retained earnings are the profits that the Company has earned till date, less any transfers to general reserve, dividends or other distributions paid to shareholders.

 (e) Cash flow hedge reserve

 Cash flow hedge reserve represents effective portion of cash flow hedges taken to Other comprehensive income.